taverntesting/taverntesting.github.io/index.md

 Tavern is a focused tool which does one thing well: automated testing of APIs.

-**Postman** and **Insomnia** are excellent tools which cover a wide range of use-cases for RESTful APIs, and indeed we use Tavern alongside Postman.
+**Postman**, **Insomnia**, **Bruno**, etc. are excellent tools which cover a wide range of use-cases for RESTful APIs.
 However, specifically with regards to automated testing, Tavern has several advantages over Postman:
 - A full-featured Python environment for writing easily reusable custom validation functions
-- Testing of MQTT based systems in tandem with RESTful APIS.
+- Testing of MQTT and gRCP based systems in tandem with RESTful APIS.
 - Seamless integration with pytest to keep all your tests in one place
 - A simpler, less verbose and clearer testing language

 Tavern does not do many of the things Postman and Insomnia do.
 For example, Tavern does not have a GUI nor does it do API monitoring or mock servers.
 On the other hand, Tavern is free and open-source and is a more powerful tool for developers to automate tests.

-**pyresttest** is a similar tool to Tavern for testing RESTful APIs, but is no longer actively developed.
-On top of MQTT testing, Tavern has several other advantages over PyRestTest which overall add up to a better developer experience:

-- Cleaner test syntax which is more intuitive, especially for non-developers
-- Validation function are more flexible and easier to use
-- Better explanations of why a test failed

 ## Questions and community

 If you have any feature requests or if you've found a bug you can raise an [issue on GitHub](https://github.com/taverntesting/tavern/issues).

-We also have a [Gitter chat](https://gitter.im/taverntesting) for questions and general conversation about the use and development of Tavern.